Your Digital Classroom: The Topic Selection Wizard

 If finding a project is the stumbling block, Science Buddies has the answer!
 The Topic Selection Wizard helps match students with projects that may be of interest to them.
 With Google Classroom Integration, you can turn project finding into a classroom assignment!

 Note: This post has been updated!
-See the new version here.
+See the new version, Assign the Topic Selection Wizard with Google Classroom.

 For some students, the assignment to do a science fair project is conceptually difficult from the very beginning.
 Whether the student doesn't think he or she is interested in science or just doesn't know how to hone in on a science question and experiment, being assigned to do a science project can seem like a very big and amorphous task for some students.